goatshriek/stumpless/docs/test.md

 The easiest way to run all tests is to use the `check` target.
 You can run this target through whatever build system you're using, for example `make check` in a makefile-based build.
 You can also use cmake to run the target using your build system in a more portable way like this: `cmake --build . --target check`.
+The tests themselves run pretty quickly, but may take a while to build, so be sure to use whatever parallel build processes you can to speed this up, for example the `-j` parameter for make.

 Using the `check` target prints a quick summary of the pass/fail status of all of the tests that ran.
 However, if you have failures you'll probably want to investigate exactly what failed.
-The output from the entire test will be written to `Testing/Temporary/LastTest.log`, so you can go through this to find the test that failed and start figuring out why.
+The output from the entire run will be written to `Testing/Temporary/LastTest.log`, so you can go through this to find the test that failed and start figuring out why.